Heights Pet Hospital is a Companion Animal Veterinary Hospital in Singleton committed to providing excellent care for loved pets and their owners.

 Claire is clever, ambitious and easy going.
 She comes in after school and helps clean up and get ready for the next day.
 Claire has been at the hospital since 2017.

 Claire’s family has Jack the Jack Russell, Archie the Cat, Peaches, Oreo, Patches, Amber, Pip and Willow the Cows and many chickens!

-Hector is probably the most important member of the team, we often think of him as the glue that keeps us all together.
+Hector was probably the most important member of the team, we often thought of him as the glue that kept us all together.
 He came to us as a stray with a fractured hip in 2011.
-Julie removed Hector’s femoral head and he is now getting along fine and can jump and run.
+Julie removed Hector’s femoral head so he could getting along fine and jump and run.

-Hector has had many pets over the years, usually stray kittens.
-He is a great foster parent!
-He is also a great distraction for dogs who are afraid of needles!
+Hector had many pets over the years, usually stray kittens.
+He was a great foster parent!
+He was also a great distraction for dogs who are afraid of needles!